Hybrid Workforce Skills And Challenges

 3. Connection

 Remote employees might find it challenging to develop social connections with their teammates.
-These connections are necessary to improve team collaboration, creativity, productivity, and engagement.
-Moreover, professional networks and mentoring relationships are important for advancing in the workplace.
+These connections are necessary to improve team collaboration across departments, creativity, productivity, and engagement.
+Moreover, professional networks and mentoring relationships are important for creating a positive workplace culture.

-Here are three essential skills hybrid teams need:
+Here are three essential skills hybrid teams and leaders need:

 1. Online security skills